-Other CGUs were not tested for impairment because there were no impairment indicators at 30 June 2014.
+Other CGUs were not tested for impairment because there were no impairment indicators at 30 June 2015.

+c.
 Reconciliation of carrying amount of goodwill

-In thousands of euro Note 30 June 2014 31 December 2013
+In thousands of euro Nata 30 June

+in thousands of euro Note 2015

 Cost

-Balance at beginning of period 3,545 3,545
+Balance at beginning of period 3,545

-Acquisition through business combination 19 541 -
+Acquisition through business combination 19 541

-Balance at end of period 4,086 3,545
+Balance at end of period 4,086

 Impairment losses

-Balance at beginning of period 138 138
+Balance at beginning of period 138

-Impairment loss 116 -
+Impairment loss 116

-Balance at end of period 254 138
+Balance at end of period 254

 Carrying amounts

-Balance at beginning of period 3,407 3,407
+Balance at beginning of period 3,407

-Balance at end of period 3,832 3,407
+Balance at end of period 3,832